GlebSBrykin/Patch2Vec/Details.md

 When performing memory operations, the processor loads a certain amount of data behind the requested address into the cache.
 Read-ahead allows the processor to perform operations on data and load/unload them from/to RAM in parallel, instead of making a request to RAM at each iteration.
 Note that the processor cache is faster memory than RAM, so you should distribute memory access in such a way as to minimize RAM accesses by maximizing cache accesses.
 The illustration of the naive convolution above shows memory accesses and cache misses that occur due to a request for memory addresses, data from which has not been loaded into the cache.
 On modern computing devices, the performance of the naive algorithm in cases when number of kernels is larger than 1 is primarily limited by the bandwidth of RAM, which is relatively small even for the most modern types.

-The source code of naive conv2d used in experiments is shown below:
+The C# source code of naive conv2d used in experiments is shown below:

 ```C#
 /// <summary>